telerik/xaml-docs/getting-started/installation/installation-installing-from-msi-wpf.md

 ---
 title: Installing UI for WPF from MSI File
 page_title: Installing UI for WPF from MSI File
-description: Installing UI for WPF from MSI File
+description: Installing UI for WPF from MSI File.
 slug: installation-installing-from-msi-wpf
 tags: installing,ui,for,wpf,from,msi,file
 published: True